 The numbers provided have been taken from several national publications such as national statistical bureaus.
 Therefore, no set date for data collection can be provided.
-The numbers provided cover 120 square meters apartments located in center of the most important city of each EU country.
-City selection is based upon the administrative capital, the financial capital and/or the centre of the rental market.
+The numbers provided cover 120 square meters apartments located in the center of the most important city of each EU country.
+City selection is based upon the administrative capital, the financial capital and/or the center of the rental market.
 Newly built and pre-sale property prices are not included.
-An apartment located in the United Kingdom would cost approximately 23,932 Euros per square metre, making it one of the most expensive places in Europe for residential property.
+An apartment located in the United Kingdom would cost approximately 23,932 Euros per square meter, making it one of the most expensive places in Europe for residential property.

 The European housing market, or residential real estate, has recently shown clear signs of recovery, with an increasing house price being the main trend.
 Eight years after the financial crisis, the majority of property markets in Europe have gained momentum with only a few in slow recovery or lagging behind.
 For example, between the start of 2014 and the end of 2015, Romania and Portugal were among the countries that experienced an increase in housing prices, whilst the prices in Slovenia and Italy decreased.